sing-group/GC4S/README.md

 Projects using GC4S
 -------------------
-- [S2P](http://sing-group.org/s2p/): an open-source application for processing of 2D-gel and MALDI-based mass spectrometry protein data. a.
+- [S2P](http://sing-group.org/s2p/): an open-source application for processing of 2D-gel and MALDI-based mass spectrometry protein data.
 The graphical user interface has been created using GC4S.

 Using GC4S
 ----------